iwatakeshi/macchiato/README.md

 buck test :test
 ```

-> `buck` only supports Google's and Boost's test library and the test will fail at the end, but this should be ignored.
+> `buck` only supports Google's and Boost's test library causing the test to fail at the end, but this should be ignored.

 ## Built-in Runner